Excidos/ComfyUI-Lumina-mGPT-Wrapper/README.md

 - Implements cfg and image top-k parameters for controlling the generation process
 - Outputs both images and latent representations
 - Includes converter and decoder nodes for enhanced compatibility and flexibility
+- Improved latent space handling ensures better compatibility with ComfyUI's expectations
+- Automatic adjustment of crop sizes to valid dimensions for each model size
+- Enhanced error handling and logging for easier troubleshooting and debugging

 ## Troubleshooting
 If you encounter any issues, please check the console output for error messages.
 Common issues include: